Answering Service for Electrical Contractors

 How does an electrical answering service classify emergencies?

 Emergency triage for electricians has specific safety flags: burning smell at a panel or outlet (urgent, fire risk), sparking outlets (urgent), no-power in extreme weather (especially with medical equipment or elderly residents), EV charger overheating, generator transfer-switch failure during an outage, and any combination of heat plus smell at an electrical fixture.
-OnCrew applies these rules in real time as the call is happening and routes urgent flags to your on-call electrician via SMS, Slack, Telegram, or email.
+OnCrew applies these rules in real time as the call is happening and sends urgent alerts to your on-call electrician via SMS, Slack, Telegram, or email with the caller details and full transcript so your team can call back.
 The same rules fire at 3am as at 3pm.

 How much does an answering service for electricians cost?